phpro/grumphp/doc/tasks/git_blacklist.md

 This option will specify which file extensions will trigger the git blacklist task.
 By default git blacklist will be triggered by altering a php file.
 You can overwrite this option to whatever filetype you want to validate!

+**regexp_type**

+*Default: G*

+This option allows you to choose the type of regexp you want to use for patterns (can be G for POSIX basic, E for POSIX extended or P for Perl Compatible).